Gioambra/Crud-operations/README.md

 in the TODO table a refetch happen when we click on the column 'isDone?'. i use not a besdt pratcise to update that column.
 TODO-> understand and find a best practise to update

+#issue 5
+use effect infinite loop.
+the page work well, but the server is in a infinite loop
 # another problem

 actually im working with the upate of a TODO, and i have some problem with HTTP PUT request